Thick vs. Thin Underlayment: Which Should You Choose?

 Underlayment is a crucial foundational layer between a subfloor and a finished flooring material.
 It comes in a wide spectrum of materials and thicknesses, ranging from 1 mm to 12 mm.
 Each thickness is intended for specific applications and flooring types.

 Common underlayment materials are cork, rubber, foam, and felt.
 Each of these materials offers distinct properties, such as compression and thermal regulation.
-For example, foam is a lightweight option that offers basic cushioning, while cork provides excellent thermal properties.
+For example, foam is a lightweight option that offers basic cushioning, while cork can provide excellent thermal properties.
 Some premium underlayments, such as floorMuffler®’s cross-linked closed-cell polypropylene foam, provide moisture resistance, excellent durability, and various levels of sound absorption. floorMuffler® carries a range of advanced underlayment solutions engineered from high-quality materials.

 Thick vs. Thin Underlayment: Key Differences